MagicJesus/split-miner-thesis/README.md

 # split-miner-thesis
-An attempt to implement Split Miner algorithm for process mining
+Implementation of Split Miner algorithm for the needs of bachelor's degree thesis

+To run the application you need to:

+Open `backend` folder in the `demo-app` and enter `flask run` command

+Open `fromtend` folder in the `demo-app` and enter `yarn start` command